bollefreshavocado/tomorrow/README.md

 Right now you still need a local database to run this application.
 Later you can run it in docker containers

-- Setup mysql database on your system with the name tomorrow_db exposed to port 3306
+1. Setup mysql database on your system with a schema named "tomorrow_db"
+- the table tasks should have the columns id, content, date, priority
+- the table users should have the columns id, created_at, emailadress, password, user_name
-- Start the tomorrow-API
+2. Start the tomorrow-API
-- Start the vue-project
+3. Start the vue-project
-- Go on localhost:8080 with a browser
+4. Go on localhost:8080 with a browser